-MAP International, The Carter Center and the Liberian Ministry of Health have formed a new partnership to combat a growing mental health crisis in Liberia.
+MAP International, The Carter Center and the Liberian Ministry of Health have formed a partnership to combat a mental health crisis in Liberia.

-MAP is joining with The Carter Center, to provide neuropsychiatric medicines and supplies to the Liberian Ministry of Health.
+MAP joined with The Carter Center, to provide neuropsychiatric medicines and supplies to the Liberian Ministry of Health.
 These medications will be distributed to hospitals, health centers, and clinics (public and private) throughout Liberia, where there are trained health care workers, including mental health clinicians.

 “Access to neuropsychiatric medication is a step in the efforts to bolster mental wellness in Liberians.
 We are grateful that this partnership with MAP International complements our work with the Liberian Ministry of Health to reduce suffering and increase the quality of life for those living with mental illnesses in Liberia,” said Mary Ann Peters, Carter Center CEO.

 A decade of civil conflict and the outbreak of Ebola have created a mental health crisis in Liberia that has been intensified by misconceptions, stigma, and the resulting discrimination surrounding mental illnesses.